 In addition, the tight integration with other Microsoft products is a core strength of the AX architecture and supported workflows.
 Weaknesses include report writing tools that could be more intuitive and better bank reconciliation workflows.
 Additionally, AX doesn’t have a robust product configurator but relies on a world-class series of partners for this functionality.
 The bottom line is the Microsoft Dynamics AX is one of the best cloud ERP applications available today for companies competing in the industries they serve.

 One of the original Cloud ERP solutions, NetSuite helped create the category by using agile development methodologies to release new updates quickly and compete successfully against legacy ERP vendors.
 To their credit, NetSuite continues to win deals, replace legacy ERP systems, and at a minimum integrate to them using a two-tier ERP strategy.
-Strengths include easy of customization, availability for any Web-enabled device, anywhere, search, and e-commerce.
+Strengths include easy of customization, availability for any web-enabled device, anywhere, search, and e-commerce.

-NetSuite’s weaknesses include how slow the app and interface can be at times according to frequent users of the system, document workflows, multisite manufacturing support, lack of product configuration options, and lack of reporting flexibility.
+NetSuite’s weaknesses include how slow the app and interface can be at times according to frequent users of the system, document workflows, multi-site manufacturing support, lack of product configuration options, and lack of reporting flexibility.
 The bottom line is that NetSuite is aiming at 14 vertical markets and excels in a core set that includes retail, fashion & apparel, internet & software companies and wholesale distribution.

 Originally founded to meet the needs of automotive suppliers in the upper Midwest, Plex Systems is quickly becoming a global force in cloud ERP systems.
 Their depth of expertise in automotive manufacturing, food & beverage, aerospace & defense and other lean manufacturing industries is impressive.
 The company’s deep expertise in core manufacturing-based areas of ERP is reflected in the high renewals rate attained each year with their customers.
 Core expertise areas include Consolidate to Report, Design to Make, Order to Cash, Plan to Produce, Procure to Pay, and Reconcile to Report.
-The latest new products introduced include new supply chain planning solutions that include Plex Master Scheduling, Plex Sales & Operations Planning, and Plex Distribution Planning.
+The latest new products introduced include new supply chain planning solutions that include Plex Master Scheduling, Plex Sales & Operations Planning, Plex Distribution Planning and Plex Online.

-Plex is also leaders in delivering two-tier ERP systems to many of the leading industrial manufacturers globally who integrate Plex applications to their legacy ERP systems.
-The weaknesses Plex faces include scaling out their engineering team to manage the exponential growth of customer requests for new functionality, global scale-out to support new countries they are just moving into, and the need to also scale out professional services to manage new accounts and their unique customization needs.
+Plex is also a leader in delivering two-tier ERP systems to many of the leading industrial manufacturers globally who integrate Plex applications to their legacy ERP systems.
+The weaknesses Plex have include scaling out their engineering team to manage the exponential growth of customer requests for new functionality, global scale-out to support new countries they are just moving into, and the need to also scale out professional services to manage new accounts and their unique customization needs.
 The bottom line is that if you are a manufacturer that competes in their core verticals, be sure to consider them.

-Rootstock was launched in 2008 and has established itself as one of the leading Cloud ERP providers for manufacturing, distribution and supply chain.
+Rootstock was launched in 2008 and has established itself as one of the leading cloud-based ERP solutions for manufacturing, distribution and supply chain.
 The company operates throughout North America, Europe and Asia Pacific.
 Built entirely on the Salesforce.com Force platform, all of Rootstock’s applications are available on the Salesforce.com AppExchange.
 In the nine years the company has been in business, six core areas of manufacturing have emerged as their core strengths which are now reflected in their application strategies.
 These areas include the following: Build To Order ERP, Build To Stock ERP, Engineer To Order ERP, Configure TO Order ERP, Project-Based ERP and Hybrid ERP.
 They are clearly one of the Cloud ERP leaders for manufacturing on the Salesforce.com Force platform.

 Rootstock is successfully deploying monthly updates to all their Cloud ERP customers today.
 These updates include application fixes, bug patches, and enhancements.
 Rootstock also has a partnership with FinancialForce.com that provides shared customers with a Cloud ERP system that can scale across accounting, financial and manufacturing requirements.
 Rootstock is also known to excel in job-shop environments where build-to-order requirements are commonplace.